Boundary-Guided Policy Optimization for Memory-efficient RL of Diffusion Large Language Models: Preliminary

 \subsection{Masked Diffusion Language Models}

 Masked dLLMs employ a non-autoregressive generation paradigm, generating text through progressive denoising.
-At their core lies a mask predictor $p_\theta$ \cite{austin2023structured, ou2024your}, which learns the data distribution through a forward-reverse framework.
+At their core lies a mask predictor $p_\theta$ \cite{austin2023structured, ou2024your}, which learns the data distribution via a forward-reverse framework.
 Starting from the original text at $t=0$, the forward process gradually masks the input tokens until the sequence is fully masked at $t=1$.
-Following LLaDA~\cite{llada1.0}, at time $t\in (0, 1)$, each token is replaced by the mask token $\mathbf{M}$ with probability $t$ and remaining unmasked with probability $1-t$.
-Conversely, the reverse process employs the mask predictor to recover this sequence by iteratively predicting the masked tokens as time reverses from 1 to 0.
+Following LLaDA~\cite{llada1.0}, at time $t\in (0, 1)$, each token is replaced by the mask token $\mathbf{M}$ with probability $t$ and remains unmasked with probability $1-t$.
+In the reverse process, the mask predictor recovers this sequence by iteratively predicting the masked tokens as time reverses from 1 to 0.
 In conditional generation scenarios, the prompt $x$ always remains unmasked, and the forward-reverse process is only applied to the response $y$.